deta/space-docs/src/pages/migration/guides/import-a-project.md

 - Your Micros will remain usable through the [Cloud Legacy App]() until May 1
 - Your data will not be deleted when Cloud is sunset on May 1

-We strongly encourage you to move your data into Collections, as Deta Cloud Projects will not be supported after May 1, 2023 (unmigrated Project resources will get removed).
+> ⚠️ **Deta Cloud support will end on May 1, 2023.
+We strongly encourage migrating data to Collections before then, as Deta Cloud Projects will not be supported after this date and their resources will be removed.

 Sound good?
 Let's migrate a Deta Cloud Project into a Collection.